todogroup/ospology/ospo-book/content/pt-br/02-chapter.md

 Because the OSPO has a role in supporting relationships with open source communities and partners, it can be natural for sales and marketing to see some value to them in this engagement.

-As an OSPO you can only fulfil your responsiblities by building trust with third parties over time.
+As an OSPO you can only fulfil your responsibilities by building trust with third parties over time.
 Set boundaries with sales ans marketing and say "no" to things that might reduce your reputation in the ecosystem.
 Work on building internal understanding of the OSPO as an integral part of the organization's digital, software, or IT strategy, and highlight work that fosters open source best practices, contributes to technological innovation, and supports the overall organization's goals.

 -----